nanotuxi/jetsonNanoPatches/README.md

 * OpenCV 4.4.0
 * librealSense

-The official detailed how-to for compiling Open3D from source can be found [here](http://www.open3d.org/docs/release/compilation.html)
+The official detailed how-to for compiling Open3D from source can be found [here](http://www.open3d.org/docs/release/compilation.html).
-Because there are no working python binaries avaiable for arm computers yet you have to complete these additional steps:
+Because there are no working python binaries available for arm computers yet you have to complete these additional steps and compile the things needed from source.

 # Optional Hardware: Add a fan